top of page

 The painting is a tribute to Samuel Rolle's drawing of the disaster, the original is black and white, but Paul has gone all guns blazing with the colour on this.

-Paul went bold with the colours here, partly to make it a bit brighter for the kids at Pleasant Street School, partly to fit in with the Fire of London mural next to it and partly because it puts Paul outside his comfort zone!
+Paul went bold with the colours here, partly to make it a bit brighter for the kids at Pleasant Street School, to fit in with the Fire of London mural next to it and partly because it puts Paul outside his comfort zone!

 A time-lapse of a small Eqyptian-themed mural in a school in Liverpool's city centre (Pleasant Street), featuring the great pyramid as it would have looked back in the day (white with golden tip) and statues of the gods standing guard (Horus, Set and Isis).

+Rome then and now.
+Mural 4 for Pleasant Street Primary School.
 One of the best things about painting at school is that they always ask for something different to the usual stuff Paul is asked to paint.
-This allows the imagination to be used!

 Book Characters Mural